OpenDreamKit/OpenDreamKit.github.io/meetings/2016-01-25-DKS/SteeringCommittee/minutes.md

   LDF: I'll expand D3.1 to contain anything containerized; please, put
   @mvousden in contact with me through OpenDreamKit/OpenDreamKit#58

-## Zürich partner situation (PO Dehaye position at the University)
+## ZÃ¼rich partner situation (PO Dehaye position at the University)

-POD: My contract as Assistant Professor at the University of Zürich ends August 31st 2016.
+POD: My contract as Assistant Professor at the University of ZÃ¼rich ends August 31st 2016.
 OpenDreamKit has 12(+1) person months planned specifically for my salary months 12-24 (so it starts exactly when my regular contract ends).
-Zürich is part of WP6, to lead one task ending early, and helping up to month 24.
-I am the only ODK participant in Zürich.
+ZÃ¼rich is part of WP6, to lead one task ending early, and helping up to month 24.
+I am the only ODK participant in ZÃ¼rich.

-Potential problem: Zürich says they require PIs to be professors, and it may not be possible to nominally extend my Assistant Professorship even though the money is available, in which case they would not be able to host me between months 12 and 24.
+Potential problem: ZÃ¼rich says they require PIs to be professors, and it may not be possible to nominally extend my Assistant Professorship even though the money is available, in which case they would not be able to host me between months 12 and 24.